 - Interested in breaking down research articles for a wider audience?
 There's a blog post for that.

-- The ultimate list of blog post ideas [and PDF version]—while aimed at commercial blogs, many of these ideas are equally suitable for academic blogging
+- The ultimate list of blog post ideas —while aimed at commercial blogs, many of these ideas are equally suitable for academic blogging